 But instead of making Vincent the long-term head coach, UAB went with Dilfer.
 If Vincent were open to it, hiring him makes plenty of sense.

-After all, he’s been great as ULM’s coach thus far.
+After all, he’s been solid as ULM’s coach thus far.
 ULM was 2-10 in 2023.
-But in Vincent’s first season leading the team, the Warhawks are 5-1 overall and 3-0 in Sun Belt play.
+But then in Vincent’s first season leading the team, the Warhawks nearly made a bowl game at 5-7 overall and are 3-3 in 2025.
 He’s proven he can turn a program around quickly.

-Vincent was New Mexico’s offensive coordinator last season.
+Vincent was New Mexico’s offensive coordinator in 2023.
 While he was at UNM, the Lobos made great improvements on offense.
-They scored 27.3 points per game in 2023, which was more than double their production from the previous year.
+They scored 27.3 points per game, which was more than double their production from the previous year.

 Maybe too much has happened at this point for Vincent to go back to UAB, but he absolutely should be considered by the Blazers.